 Behind him, drummer Mitch Marine and bassist Jonathan Clark put down a swinging backbeat, a platform for lead guitarist Eugene Edwards’ sizzling, resonant Telecaster and hollowbody Gretsch work.
 Behind them, multi-instrumentalist Brian Whelan dazzled the crowd with his dexterity on – are you ready – guitar, pedal steel, piano, organ, percussion and fiddle.
 When Yoakam mentioned the word “Grammy,” there was a predictable dip toward generic New Nashville, and the material from his latest album didn’t hold up alongside his earlier stuff.
 Putting everything in context, he and the band covered the early psychedelic Beatles as expertly as fat Elvis.
 It was like being at a Oklahoma county fair, but better.

-Minneapolis five-piece opener the Cactus Blosoms stole the show with a brooding, often mesmerizing set of originals and a couple of covers, one a low-key reworking of an early Kinks hit and another that sounded like the Black Angels, whose moody resonance blended in well with the rest of the material.
-Frontman Page Burkum and his stagenamed rhythm guitarist brother Jack Torrey joined voices with similarly bittersweet high-lonesome sensibility that vividly evoked the Everly Brothers.
-Burkum also turned out to be an excellent guitarist, channeling Tal Farlow and an army of mid-50s pickers with his judicious, morosely twangy riffs and fills, bolstered by a Les Paul player whose similarly tasteful, spare lines lingered over the slow, echoey rimshot beat of drummer Chris Hepola in tandem with bassist Andy Carroll.
+Minneapolis five-piece opener the Cactus Blossoms stole the show with a brooding, often mesmerizing set of originals and a couple of covers, one a low-key reworking of an early Kinks hit and another that sounded like the Black Angels, whose moody resonance blended in well with the rest of the material.
+Frontman Jack Torrey and his rhythm guitarist brother Page Burkum joined voices with similarly bittersweet high-lonesome sensibility that vividly evoked the Everly Brothers.
+Torrey (who adopted a stagename several years ago) also turned out to be an excellent guitarist, channeling Tal Farlow and an army of mid-50s pickers with his judicious, morosely twangy riffs and fills, bolstered by a Les Paul player whose similarly tasteful, spare lines lingered over the slow, echoey rimshot beat of drummer Chris Hepola in tandem with bassist Andy Carroll.